UI & UX design agency

 Random thoughts of GRIN tech’s design team

-I like this definition: “Packaged value”.
-A value in from of something small and tangible.
-Generally that’s what product designers work on.
-They helps us understand what we do, why, how it will work and what people should feel, when they use it.
+I like this definition: “Packaged value.”
+A value in the form of something small and tangible.
+Generally, that’s what product designers work on.
+They help us understand what we do, why, how it will work and what people should feel when they use it.

-There should always be a conflict between “design” and “product”.
+There should always be a conflict between “design” and “product.”
 I think you cannot expect anything outstanding or interesting if a product designer deals with both parts of his profession on the same wavelength.
-A little pressure and tension between the two aspects opens doors to some really interesting solutions.
+A little pressure and tension between the two aspects open doors to some exciting solutions.

 A designer can say: “It seems to me that it’s a mess.
 How can anybody understand what is that?”.
 And this seems to be a subjective thing, but it can be measured: take four people, show them a picture, ask them questions and it will immediately become clear whether people understand it or not.